Get your EIN in as fast as 7 business days. Apply now for $49

 • You formed a US LLC or corporation

-• You sell on US platforms (Amazon.com, Shopify US store)
+• You sell on US platforms such as Amazon.com or a US Shopify store

 • You need a US business bank account